BrentGrammer/PROGNOTES/AWS/Cloudwatch.md

 ## CloudWatch Alarms

-- Created and linked to a specific metric
+- Created and linked to a specific metric over a specified time period
 - Triggered notifications
 - Examples:
   - Auto Scaling: increase or decreast EC2 instances to desired count
   - stop or terminate reboot/recover on fail a EC2 instance
   - SNS: send a notification
   - **Set a billing alarm on CloudWatch Billing metric** (**only available in us-east-1**)
-- Can choose a period to evaluate whether to send an alarm
+- Can choose a period to evaluate whether to send an alarm (i.e. 2 periods of 60 seconds)
+- Alarm Resolutions: on high resolution metrics can set for 10 seconds or 30 seconds.
+  - **The Metric Resolution determines the options of the Alarm Resolution you can select!**
+  - Regular Alarm: any multiple of 60 seconds for default resolution metrics
+- Specify: Period, Evaluation Period, Datapoints, Condition
+- Can get access to rich data using Cloudwatch Agents or on prem.
+  - Need to grant permissions for the agent to publish data into AWS

-- Alarm States:
+### Alarm States

 - `OK` (everything is green)
 - `INSUFFICIENT_DATA` (starts in this state until enough data gathered or can't figure out whether to send alarm)
 - `ALARM` (sends alarm/sns notification/email etc.)

 ### Creating an Alarm